mweiden/sketchy-core/doc/CONTRIBUTING.md

 Here are some ways *you* can contribute:

-* by using alpha, beta, and prerelease versions
+* Use alpha, beta, and pre-released software versions
-* by reporting bugs
+* Report bugs
-* by suggesting new features
+* Suggest new features
-* by writing or editing documentation
+* Write or edit documentation
-* by writing specifications
+* Write specifications
-* by writing code; **no patch is too small**: fix typos, add comments, clean up inconsistent whitespace, check [TODO](TODO.md) for our wish list
+* Write code; **no patch is too small**: fix typos, add comments, clean up inconsistent whitespace, check [TODO](TODO.md) for our wish list
-* by refactoring code
+* Refactor code
-* by fixing [issues][]
+* Fix [issues][]
-* by reviewing patches
+* Review patches

 [issues]: https://github.com/soundcloud/sketchy-core/issues

-## Submitting an Issue
+## Submitting an issue
 We use the [GitHub issue tracker][issues] to track bugs and features.
-Before submitting a bug report or feature request, check to make sure it hasn't already been submitted.
-When submitting a bug report, please include a [Gist][] that includes a stack trace and any details that may be necessary to reproduce the bug.
-Ideally, a bug report should include a pull request with failing specs.
+Before submitting a bug report or feature request, check to make sure it has not already been submitted.
+When submitting a bug report, include a [Gist][] that includes a stack trace and any details that might be necessary to reproduce the bug.
+Ideally, a bug report includes a pull request with failing specifications.

 [gist]: https://gist.github.com/

-## Submitting a Pull Request
+## Submitting a pull request
-1. [Fork the repository.][fork]
+1. [Fork the repository][fork].
-2. [Create a topic branch.][branch]
+2. [Create a topic branch][branch].
-3. Add specs for your unimplemented feature or bug fix.
+3. Add specifications for your un-implemented feature or bug fix.
 4. Run `echo test | make sbt`.
-If your specs pass, return to step 3.
+If your specifications pass, return to the previous step.
 5. Implement your feature or bug fix.
 6. Run `echo test | make sbt`.
-If your specs fail, return to step 5.
+If your specs fail, return to the previous step.
-7. If your changes are not completely covered by your tests, return to step 3.
+7. If your tests do not completely cover your changes, return to step 3.
 8. Add documentation for your feature or bug fix.
 9. Commit and push your changes.
-10. [Submit a pull request.][pr]
+10. [Submit a pull request][pr].

 [fork]: http://help.github.com/fork-a-repo/
 [branch]: http://learn.github.com/p/branching.html